History of women in the United States: Colonial era

+Native American women previous to and during the time of Colonial America were highly regarded as leaders.
+Many Indigenous women had decision making power and were respected in their communities.
+After colonization, however, one of the first forms of assimilation that the Native American community experienced was reducing the role of Indigenous women to match the patriarchal status of the English/American women.

 The experiences of women during the colonial era varied from colony to colony, but there were some overall patterns.
 Most of the British settlers were from England and Wales, with smaller numbers from Scotland and Ireland.
 Groups of families settled together in New England, while families tended to settle independently in the Southern colonies.
 The American colonies absorbed several thousands of Dutch and Swedish settlers.
 After 1700, most immigrants to Colonial America arrived as indentured servants—young unmarried men and women seeking a new life in a much richer environment.
 After the 1660s, a steady flow of black slaves arrived, chiefly from the Caribbean.
 Food supplies were much more abundant than in Europe, and there was an abundance of fertile land that needed farm families.
 However, the disease environment was hostile in the malaria-ridden South, where a large portion of the arrivals died within five years.
 The American-born children were immune from the fatal forms of malaria.

-Lucas Vázquez de Ayllón’s unsuccessful American colony in 1526–1527 (San Miguel de Gualdape) involved about 600 colonizers, including women; only about 150 returned home alive.
+Lucas Vázquez de Ayllón's unsuccessful American colony in 1526–1527 (San Miguel de Gualdape) involved about 600 colonizers, including women; only about 150 returned home alive.

 The first English people to arrive in America were the members of the Roanoke Colony who came to North Carolina in July 1587, with 17 women, 91 men, and 9 boys as the founding colonists.
 On August 18, 1587, Virginia Dare was born in the colony; she was the first English child born in the territory of the United States.
 Her mother was Eleanor Dare, the daughter of John White, governor of the Roanoke colony.

-It is not known what happened to the members of the Roanoke colony; however, it is likely that they were attacked by Native Americans, and those not killed were assimilated into the local tribes.
+It is not known what happened to the members of the Roanoke colony.